-ACEP established the 911 Network in 1998 to encourage our members to cultivate long-term relationships with federal legislators, convey ACEP's legislative and regulatory priorities-in an effective manner, and influence the outcome of federal legislation important to the specialty of emergency medicine and patients.
 More than 6,000 ACEP and EMRA members participate in the 911 Network by staying current on federal health policy, contacting their legislators by email and social media, and meeting legislators in Washington, DC during ACEP’s Leadership and Advocacy Conference and back home through district meetings and emergency department visits by legislators.

 Thank you for joining the ACEP 911 Legislative Grassroots Network.
 You will receive our "Weekly Update" via email every Friday that Congress is in session.
 Visit ACEP Advocacy for more information.
 Encourage an ACEP colleague to join the Network to make the voice of emergency medicine stronger in Congress.

-The 911 Network is an effective and critical tool in ACEP’s overall advocacy program in addition to direct lobbying by the ACEP DC office and political activity on the federal level through the National Emergency Medicine Political Action Committee (NEMPAC).
+Established in 1989, the 911 Network is an effective and critical tool in ACEP’s overall advocacy program in addition to direct lobbying by the ACEP DC office and political activity on the federal level through the National Emergency Medicine Political Action Committee (NEMPAC).

 Recently, 911 Network Members have advocated on a host of issues that impact emergency medicine including: